adityasolanki205/AWS_Resource_Creation_Using_Terraform/README.md

 ### Step 3 - Writing the code the create resources

+-  **Creating required files**:  We will create main.tf and variable.tf to place all the details.
+All the code provided below will be present in main.tf.

 -  **Initializing the code**:  We will use below code to initialize the code.

 ```go